sourcemeta/jsontoolkit/README.markdown

 `void erase_many(JSON & | Value &, std::initializer_list<std::string>)`

 This function deletes a set of object keys.
-This function is undefined is the input JSON instance is not an object.
+This function is undefined if the input JSON instance is not an object.
 There are variants for initializer lists and arbitrary collections of strings.
 For example: